MariaXouri/Assignment3/README.md

 #### DELAY

 The CPU time = CPU cycles / Clock rate can be found in the xml files.
 For example, stat name="total_cycles" value="118294773"  describes the total CPU cycles.The clock rate can be found by param name="clock_rate" value="2000"

+*the delay is referred to the total latency between  the time that we gave mcPat the instruction , until the time it is being executed

 #### ENERGY